TITLE 77: PUBLIC HEALTH

 C) The chlorine feeding device shall be designed so that, during interruptions of the flow of the water supply, gas feed is automatically terminated.
 Chlorinator vent lines shall terminate out-of-doors.

 D) The gas feed equipment shall be solution feed type capable of delivering chlorine at its maximum rate without releasing chlorine gas to the atmosphere.

 E) The water supply for the gas feeding equipment shall produce the flow rate and pressure required according to the manufacturer's specifications for proper operation of the equipment.
 The release of chlorine shall be automatically terminated when the pump is shut off.
 The water supply line to the chlorine injector shall be equipped with an electric shut-off valve interlocked with the pump and shall be equipped with a suitable backflow preventer.

 F) Gas chlorinators shall be repaired and operated only in accordance with the manufacturer's directions.
 The owner/operator shall determine the appropriate emergency personnel to contact in the event of a chlorine gas emergency and have the telephone number of emergency personnel conspicuously posted within view of operating personnel.

 6) General.
-The chlorinator water supply piping shall be designed to prevent contamination of the treated water supply by sources of questionable water which may be contaminated.
+The chlorinator water supply piping shall be designed to prevent contamination of the treated water supply by sources of questionable water that may be contaminated.
 Housing must be provided for the chlorination equipment and for storing the chlorine.

 o) Hauled Water.
 When it is necessary to use hauled water as a source of public supply, the water shall be obtained only from a regulated public water system.